Ask the Experts

 Little Mabel, 15" x 20", #3- and 4-cut wool on linen.
 Designed and hooked by Laura Pierce, Petaluma, California, 2003.

-Light and reflection are visual magic that add something special to any artwork.
+Light and reflection are visual magic that add something special to an artwork.
 A reflection can be the main attraction or just a detail.
-It may seem impossible to use wool to create light and reflection, but the key is all in how you use color.
+While it may seem impossible to use wool to create light and reflection, the key is all in how you use color.

 In 2002, I took workshops taught by Elizabeth Black and decided to hook my grandmother as a little girl.
 I used a sepia photograph taken by my great-grandmother in 1892 to design Little Mabel.
 I wanted to hook this rug portrait in color, so I referenced two of my own photographs: one of my daughter, Emma, at that same age and one of a small river in the Sierra foothills to use as a visual guide for the rocks and water.
 Mabel was quickly hooked—and then there was the water.
 I knew I needed to work some visual magic on the surface of the stream.

 This article is from the June/July/August 2012 issue.
 For more information on our issues, check out our issues page.